-Reads the industrial technology data file (ITECH.TXT) to update the initial ENPROD.TXT data file with 2014 values of UECs and TPCs.
-The second half of ITECH.TXT is reserved for use in side cases.
+Reads the industrial technology data file (ITECH.txt) to update the initial ENPROD.txt data file with base year values of UECs and TPCs.
+The second half of ITECH.txt is reserved for use in side cases.

 IFINLCALC

 Calculates initial year values for process step production throughput for the energy-intensive industries.